 Criss didn’t say anything but instead made a hand gesture to her Pokémon.
 The snake reared its purple head and opened its fanged mouth.
 A bunch of glowing poisonous needles began to fly out at the Zubat, who dodged them.

-I tore my eyes away from the battle and opened my Pokédex.
+I tore my eyes away from the battle and pulled my Pokédex out of my backpack.
 “Let’s see what the annoying little bug’s good for…” I muttered, and looked up a Butterfree’s available move set.
 I obviously harbored a strong dislike for the Pokémon, but I would need two Pokémon for my first Gym battle.
-Since Baron would be a definite no go against Brock’s rock types, Locustod was my only choice as a secondary.
+I was skeptical of how well Baron would do against Brock’s rock types, and Locustod was my only other choice for a secondary.
 The device read the list out loud, amid the sounds of the battle in front of me.
 “Tackle, string shot, stun spore, poison powder, sleep powder, and confusion.”

 “Confusion?
 But that’s a psychic move.
 Huh.
 That’ll be very useful.”

-In front of me, Criss’ Ekans had finally managed to hit the Zubat; it had begun to fall.
-Criss gave it another hand signal order.
+In front of me, Criss’s Ekans had finally managed to hit the Zubat, knocking it from the air.
+Criss gave it another hand signal order, grasping her fingers into a fist.
 The snake wrapped the Zubat, crumpling its wings.

 “Arbok, finish it with wrap,” Criss said coolly.
 The snake squeezed Zubat until the flying-type finally surrendered with a cry.
 Then it was released and fell to the ground, looking broken.